nens/threedi-docs/source/f_problem_solving.rst

 - Why is the name of my simulation template 'default'?

-*The name is being read from the v2_global_settings table in the 'name' column.
+*The name is being read from the 'name' attribute in the *Simulation template settings* table.
 If that happens to be 'default', then that is the name of your simulation template.*

-- What happens if I add an extra entry in the v2_global_settings table?
+- What happens if I add an extra entry in the *Simulation template settings* table?

 *Extra entries will be ignored.*